A Day in The Life of an Image Relay Librarian

 • Library Training

-We manage multiple implementations in different stages and customers often leapfrog each other.
-In addition to the implementation work, I spend hours each day responding to support questions via live chat and email, and also work to keep our help library full of relevant support articles.
+We manage multiple implementations in different stages, and customers often leapfrog each other.
+In addition to the implementation work, I spend dedicated time most days responding to support questions via live chat and email and also work to keep our help library full of relevant support articles.
 The remainder of my time is spent coordinating with our product and design team on new features, updates, and any system bugs.

-At Image Relay we are fortunate to engage in Volunteer Time Off that for me involves administration of our local friends of the public library for several hours each month.
+At Image Relay, we are fortunate to engage in Volunteer Time Off.
+For me, that involves the administration of our local friends of the public library for several hours each month.
 Our remote work environment segues very well with volunteerism, and time ‘lost’ or away from our desk is minimized as commute times reach zero.

 There’s certainly more, but that is a snapshot of the kinds of things I do each day at Image Relay.
-If you would like to hear more you please reach out to via LinkedIn or through the chat bubble over there on the right.
+If you want to hear more, don't hesitate to contact me via LinkedIn or through the chat bubble over there on the right.